 In order to design and produce in a truly sustainable way, without bringing harm to our environment and each other, the only thing we have to do is to correct our error by changing our way of thinking.
 To take nature as our source, not as an inexhaustible resource.

 The circular system knows two chains.
 An ecological chain where waste products are returned to nature without harming it.
 And a technical chain, where products or parts are designed without losing much quality during their use and can therefor easily be reused.
 That way their economical value remains.
 The circular system is both ecological as economical ‘repairing’ but requires a complete new approach to our current design practices.

 After purchasing the land, I wondered about my next step on how to realize my idea of building a legal, non-toxic, carbon positive, off-grid natural habitat on a small budget, without compromising on modern day comfort.
 After months of research and meeting people, I was struggling with finding a suitable eco-minded team of an architect, engineer and builder to legally carry out the home I envisioned, which isn’t as common yet in Portugal.
 One day I woke up to the image of a cute yet comfortable treehouse.
 It was a corner in the forest that had tried to tell me that all along.
-This Treehouse would allow me some more time to find the right professionals to collaborate with, while working on an exciting project and having a roof over my head during the colder winter months.
+This Treehouse would allow me some more time to meet and connect with local eco-minded professionals, while working on an exciting project and having a roof over my head during the colder winter months.